resonatehq/docs/docs/sdks/typescript.md

 ## Resonate Context

-Interactions with the runtime occur through the `Resonate Context`, which provides methods like `ctx.run()`.
-These methods offer transparent retries, recoverability, task distribution, and more.
+Interactions with the runtime occur through the `Resonate Context`, which provides methods like `ctx.run()` and `ctx.sleep()`.
+These methods offer automatic retries, recoverability, task distribution, and more.
 All top-level functions (invoked by `resonate.run()`) and intermediary functions (invoked by `ctx.run()`) must accept a Resonate context as their first argument.

 ```ts
 async function purchase(ctx: Context, user: User, song: Song): Promise<Status> {